r04nx/obsidian/Work/SPIT Hackathon/Main Document.md

-# Local Product Finder Application
+# DealSphere - Local Product Finder

 ## 1. Project Overview
 The Local Product Finder is an innovative web application that bridges the gap between local retailers and consumers.
 It provides real-time product availability information, price comparisons, and store details through an interactive OSM map interface.
 The application features voice search capabilities, LLM-powered search enhancement, and a product reservation system, making local shopping more efficient and user-friendly.